-In connection with our audit, nothing came to our attention that caused us to believe that failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for Towns.
+In connection with our audit, nothing came to our attention that caused us to believe that (town name) failed to comply with the provisions of the contracting - bid laws, depositories of public funds and public investments, conflicts of interest, public indebtedness, claims and disbursements, miscellaneous provisions, and tax increment financing (delete sections not required to test) sections of the Minnesota Legal Compliance Audit Guide for Towns, promulgated by the State Auditor pursuant to Minn.
+Stat. § 6.65, insofar as they relate to accounting matters.
 However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
-Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the 's noncompliance with the above referenced provisions.
+Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the Town's noncompliance with the above referenced provisions, insofar as they relate to accounting matters.

-[Name of Entity]'s Response to Findings
+[Town Name]'s Response to Findings